nus-cs2103-AY2021S2/ip/docs/README.md

 ## Usage
 Used to exit the Duke program

-Type bye.
+# Command Syntax:
+bye

 Duke will reply with a goodbye message before closing

-Example of usage:
+# Example of usage:
 bye

-Expected outcome:
+# Expected outcome:

 Due responds with "Bye.
 Hope to see you again soon!" before exiting